OVERVIEW

 Session 2: Strengthening the European Cybersecurity Market in the Age of Technological Competition

 Cybersecurity is a cornerstone of the European Union’s Industrial Strategy.
 Strengthening Europe’s cybersecurity market is not just about protecting critical infrastructure – it is also about fostering innovation, reducing reliance on foreign technologies, and ensuring digital sovereignty.
 This session will explore how Europe can bolster its cybersecurity market to achieve these goals, addressing challenges like fragmentation, the need for greater innovation and support for cybersecurity start-ups and SMEs.
-It will examine the EU’s efforts to foster homegrown solutions, the importance of public-private partnerships in driving research and development, mechanisms to attract private capital and encourage technological innovation, as well as key policies, such as the CRA, and the role of standardisation and certification frameworks in building a robust and globally competitive cybersecurity ecosystem.
+It will examine the EU’s efforts to foster homegrown solutions while collaborating with international partners, the importance of public-private partnerships in driving research and development, mechanisms to attract private capital and encourage technological innovation, as well as key policies, such as the CRA, and the role of standardisation and certification frameworks in building a robust and globally competitive cybersecurity ecosystem.

 • How is the EU addressing the fragmentation of the Single Market to facilitate the scaling up of European cybersecurity companies?
-What specific measures are needed to achieve deeper. market integration?
+What specific measures are needed to achieve deeper market integration?
 What policies can be implemented to encourage healthy competition and maintain a diverse cybersecurity ecosystem?

 • How can cybersecurity be positioned as a driver of economic growth rather than just a regulatory requirement?